anlsergio/healthcat/tests/k8s/README.md

 ## Test CHC

-Find bellow the steps needed to spin up a test environment on your local workspace.
+Find below the steps needed to spin up a test environment on your local workspace.

 <br />